pmahon3/IsingModel/README.md

 # IsingModel

-A 2 Dimensional MCMC simulation of the Ising Model for AM3911 - Western University
+A 2 Dimensional MCMC simulation of the Ising Model

 Written in C